sayyid5416/pyinstaller/README.md

   - Modify your `.spec` file according to your needs.

 ### 💠 Pyinstaller options
-  - You can specify many pyinstaller options in `inputs.options: <comma-seperated-options-here>`
+  - You can specify many pyinstaller options in `inputs.options: <comma-seperated-options-here>`.
-  - `.py` and `.spec` both supports different kind of options
+  - `.py` and `.spec` both supports different kind of options.
-  - Check list of all [supported options here](#-inputs--outputs)
+  - Check list of all [supported options here](#-inputs--outputs).

 ### 💠 Python versions
   - You can specify any python version for the executable.